-If you’re score is 150 or above, it’s not a particularly low score, depending on which law school you want to attend.
-Let’s aim this conversation at those of you below a 147 LSAT.
-In general, if you are in the mid-140’s or above, I have had success helping applicants fulfill their law school admission goals.
+People often ask me whether their scores are “too low” to attend law school.
+If your score is 150 or above, it’s not a particularly low score, depending on which law school you want to attend and how your GPA balances your LSAT for that school.
+Let’s focus this conversation for those of you below a 147 LSAT.
+In general, if you are in the mid-140’s or above, I have had success helping applicants fulfill their law school admission goals as long as people are flexible about where to attend and you’re willing to pay full price for law school.
+But once you get below that number, you’re fighting an uphill battle.

 What a Low LSAT Score Means

-I get a lot of calls from people with scores lower than 147.
-There are certain people whose chances will not be helped even with advice from a law school admission consultant.
-We are not, after all, miracle workers.
 If your LSAT score is in the 130s or low 140s, it’s very hard to find an ABA law school anywhere in the US that will offer you unrestricted acceptance (especially in the increasingly competitive environment).
+And you’ll be paying full price if you get lucky enough to get in to one of these questionable schools where the outcomes are far from guaranteed.

 Re-Taking the LSAT

 If you haven’t exhausted your opportunities to take the LSAT, then take it again.
 However, you must prepare differently than you did before.
-And don’t rush the process; it’s too late for October.
-Wait until December.
+And don’t rush the process; give yourself time to prepare and keep in mind that there are once again limits on the number of times you can take the LSAT.
 Make improving your score your focus; without it, the world’s best personal statement, most impressive resume, and illuminating letters of recommendation won’t make a bit of difference.
+(This is why I often tell people with low LSAT scores to come back to me when they have a higher score; I don’t want you to waste your money!)

-Those of you who know me know that I hate to be the bearer of bad news, but I will always give my honest opinion.
+Those of you who know me know that I hate to be the bearer of bad news, but I will always give my honest opinion in the hopes that this helps you make good decisions about your future.

 If you’re concerned about your Low LSAT or Low GPA, you can contact me to schedule a consultation where we can discuss your options.